-For the first example.
-An R&D project is led by a university and a feed additive manufacturer to investigate and measure the potential methane-reducing effects of a feed additive in cattle.
+For the first example - an R&D project is led by a university and a feed additive manufacturer to investigate and measure the potential methane-reducing effects of a feed additive in cattle.
 A beef producer participates in the R&D project specifically by feeding the additive to cattle and facilitating measurement activities undertaken on their farms by the university.
 The beef producer ceases using the feed additives after the R&D project, and it's uneconomic to resume using the additives due to the cost.
 The R&D project produces evidence of the methane-resisting effects of the additives, and that information contributes to the development of an ACCU method.
-Once the method is made, the beef producer that participated in early R&D, earlier R&D applies to register a project using the new method.
+Once the method is made, the beef producer that participated in earlier R&D applies to register a project using the new method.